microsoft/MicroHack/03-Azure/01-03-Infrastructure/07_Azure_Monitor/challenges/01_challenge.md

 ![Architecture](https://www.artifakt.com/content/uploads/2021/07/Blog-Image-CirclesGraph-1200x627-%E2%80%93-1.png)

 The Azure Monitor Agent (AMA) targets the IaaS where you have the control to install the agent.
 But what is the AMA doing then?

 Azure Monitor Agent (AMA) collects monitoring data from the guest operating system of Azure and hybrid virtual machines and delivers it to Azure Monitor for use by features, insights, and other services, such as Microsoft Sentinel and Microsoft Defender for Cloud.
 Azure Monitor Agent replaces all of Azure Monitor's legacy monitoring agents.
 This article provides an overview of `Azure Monitor Agent's` capabilities and supported use cases.

 ![AMA Benefits](https://learn.microsoft.com/de-de/azure/azure-monitor/agents/media/azure-monitor-agent-overview/azure-monitor-agent-benefits.png)

 Therefore the AMA is a key component to collect data from your infrasracture (IaaS) like virtual machines and on-premises servers (Arc enabled servers).

+> **Note**
-**Note**: The Log Anayltic agent will be replaced by the AMA in the future.
+> The Log Anayltic agent will be replaced by the AMA in the future.
 Therefore, we will not cover the Log Anayltic agent in this MicroHack.

 It´s totally worth it to read more about the AMA and it`s benefits [here](https://docs.microsoft.com/en-us/azure/azure-monitor/agents/azure-monitor-agent-overview).